Utecha/ArchInstallGuide/README.md

     - rankmirrors -n 10 /etc/pacman.d/mirrorlist.backup > /etc/pacman.d/mirrorlist

 9. Strap on your seatbelts!
 Time for the pacstrap!
-    - Note: If you want the Linux Zen kernal, replace "linux" with "linux-zen" and "linux-zen-headers"
+    - Note: If you want the Linux Zen kernel, replace "linux" with "linux-zen" and "linux-zen-headers"
     - GRUB and efibootmgr are only necessary if you want to use GRUB over systemd boot
     - pacstrap -K /mnt base base-devel linux linux-firmware grub efibootmgr